WillemD61/Marstek-Venus-plugin/README.md

 # Marstek-Venus-plugin
 Domoticz plugin for Marstek Venus battery

-Marstek Venus A plugin for Domoticz, developed using Basic Python Plugin Framework as provided by GizMoCuz for Domoticz</br>
+Marstek Venus A plugin for Domoticz, developed using Basic Python Plugin Framework as provided by GizMoCuz for Domoticz</br></br>
-author WillemD61</br>
+* author WillemD61</br>
-first release version 1.0.0</br>
+* first release version 1.0.0</br></br>
-This plugin re-uses the UDP API library developed by Ivan Kablar for his MQTT bridge (https://github.com/IvanKablar/marstek-venus-bridge).
+Credit: This plugin re-uses the UDP API library developed by Ivan Kablar for his MQTT bridge (https://github.com/IvanKablar/marstek-venus-bridge).
 The library was extended to cover all elements from the Open API specification and was made more responsive and reliable.</br></br>

 Please make sure the Open API feature has been enabled via the Marstek mobile app.</br></br>